Get the free San Benito County Public and Protected Lands Map, plus updates on San Benito County and Diablo Range!

 They stopped oil fracking in the county, and they’ve collected signatures to put a growth-control people’s initiative on the ballot.

-San Benito County residents will vote on “Empower Voters to Make Land Use Decisions” in the November 2024 election.
+San Benito County residents voted YES on “Empower Voters to Make Land Use Decisions” in the November 2024 election.

 Residents need help to maintain beautiful San Benito County and its quality of life.
-We’ll try to help make it a fair fight.
+Our efforts have been to help make it a fair fight.

 Grassroots versus Astroturf